-The Australian Transport Safety Bureau (ATSB) is constituted with the primary function of maintaining and improving transport safety, including aviation.
-The ATSB collects, holds and uses a range of information for this purpose.
+The ATSB collects, holds and uses a range of information for the purposes of improving transport safety.
 The ATSB is a part of Australia's aviation safety system and the information gathered by the ATSB may be provided to other agencies for the specific purpose of maintaining and improving aviation safety.
 It is an additional legislative function for the ATSB to cooperate with these agencies.

 A principal source of safety information is the mandatory reporting scheme established under the Transport Safety Investigation Act 2003 (TSI Act).
 The scheme gathers information on occurrences which endanger or could endanger aviation safety.
 The information is gathered so that it can be used by those with responsibilities within the safety system to discharge their responsibilities to maintain and improve aviation safety.

 The scheme requires 'responsible persons' (including aircraft crew, owners, operators, air traffic controllers, licensed aircraft maintenance engineers, ground crew and airport operators) to notify the ATSB of accidents and safety incidents ('safety occurrences').